Freddie1056/python-p4-v2-flask-fundamentals-conclusion/README.md

 In the next module, you will learn the following skills:

-- Creating databases and integrating them with Flask applications with Flask-SQLAlchemy and Flask-Migrate.
+- Creating databases and integrating them in Flask applications with Flask-SQLAlchemy and Flask-Migrate.

 ## Resources